tischda/pokenv/README.md

 ## Usage

 ~~~
-Usage: pokenv [--checkpaths] [--machine] [-f inifile]
+Usage: pokenv [OPTIONS] [-f file]

-where inifile is a file containing the variables to load into the Windows environment.
+Pokenv uses a text file containing the variables to load (default "stdin").
-For example, you can use a file like this:
+The input format should look like this:

   [GOBIN]
   c:\usr\bin